Inventory Management for Retail — Stochastic Demand

 Conclusion

-This improved model brings better results as it considers the variability of the demand in the safety stock sizing.
+This improved model delivers better results by accounting for demand variability in safety stock sizing.

-The main issue with the continuous review policy is the high number of replenishments if you have many SKUs in your portfolio.
+The main issue with the continuous review policy is the high number of replenishment cycles when your portfolio contains many SKUs.

 About Me